kolya5544/BearFTP/README.md

 - Administrator commands (adding files right through FTP!)
 - Local command handler (execute FTP commands in your console, ban spamming IPs and such)
 - Implement directories
-- Implement support of files with size more than 2 kbs
 - Add more features (Active mode, more advanced ban system)